SQE Preparation

 General advice

-Don’t forget you’re not alone.
+Don’t forget you’re not alone in preparing for the SQE.

 SQE1 taster lesson

 Daniel Cowan, Head of SQE at The University of Law, delivers an SQE1 taster session covering ethics and professional conduct.
-Get a flavour of what it’s like to study SQE1.
+Get a flavour of what it’s like to study SQE1:

 Which SQE path is right for you?

 The University of Law have put together a comprehensive guide, “An SQE Course for Everyone”, with everything you need to know about becoming a solicitor, including career opportunities, courses, and funding.
 You’ll also find out more about the SQE assessments in detail and the difference between Qualifying Work Experience and training contracts.
 The guide will help you determine which path to qualifying is right for you.
-Read the free guide here
+Read the free guide here.

 Sample SQE1 questions